How Our Analysis Works

 All rates were last verified in March 2026 and are subject to change with government policy announcements.
 We review and update these regularly.

-Property Upgrade Analysis
+Upgrade Analysis

-How We Analyse a Property Upgrade
+How We Analyse an Upgrade

 Sale proceeds calculation